 Only three ingredients and five minutes of your engaged time go into this super-simple recipe.

 You will need a ‘starter’ yoghurt for your fermentaion, which needs to be a plain, unsweetened natural yoghurt containing live cultures.
 Use one of your own homemade natural yoghurts, or buy one.
 120g will be sufficient to culture up to 2 litres of drinking yoghurt.
-Full-fat yoghurt will give you a thicker end result than low-fat yoghurt.

 For making your own yoghurts you must use UHT milk, not fresh milk.
 Use it straight from the cupboard at room temperature.
 Whole milk will make your yoghurts too thick to drink, so use semi-skimmed for this recipe.